 Learn More about the Best Ways to Eliminate Mosquito Larvae in Stagnant Water for our top recommendations on Mosquito Population Control.

-What kind of nose sensors mosquitoes have?
+What kind of nose sensors mosquitos have?

-Like most insects, mosquitoes are attracted to carbon dioxide and lactic acid.
+Like most insects, mosquitos are attracted to carbon dioxide and lactic acid.
 They can sense these gases up to a hundred feet away.
 All mammals including humans and birds give off these gases during breathing.
 They are also attracted to human sweat, which is why people who sweat more are more likely to get bitten.

 Wearing clothing that is in contrast with the background makes you an easier target.
-Mosquitoes can see you from afar and zero in on your location in a matter of seconds.
+Mosquitos can see you from afar and zero in on your location in a matter of seconds.
 To their logic, anything moving is live prey and would contain the blood they need.

-Mosquitoes are equipped with sensors that can identify heat.
+Mosquitos are equipped with sensors that can identify heat.
 Since most of their prey are warm-blooded animals, they would be able to identify if they are close by.

 How Dangerous Are Mosquito Bites?

 Aside from being itchy and annoying, some mosquito bites can be the start of some deadly diseases.
 The saliva of the mosquito may contain pathogens making them a vector for transmission.
-Here are some of the diseases that may be caused by mosquitoes:
+Here are some of the diseases that may be caused by mosquitos:

 Vector: Anopheles spp.

-Mosquitoes infected with the Plasmodium parasite cause this disease.
+Mosquitos infected with the Plasmodium parasite cause this disease.
 When a mosquito bites its host, the parasite is released in the blood and travel all the way to the liver where they nest and mature.
 By the time they reach maturity, these parasites infect healthy red blood cells.

 Malaria can develop within 10 days up to a month, in some cases patients may not show signs and symptoms until several months have passed since some parasites may be dormant.